sketchyy/fatbook/README.md

 # Fatbook

-A small diet and nutrition helping app for personal use.
+Small app to track calories for personal use.

-## Infra

-* Cloudflare Pages - web hosting
-* Supabase - DB, Auth
-* Google - Auth Provider

 ## Using Vite